fairlearn/fairlearn/docs/faq.rst

     metric evaluated on specified subgroups in the data.
     This is certainly not the only way of looking at fairness.
-    For example, there is the concept of individual fairness (where decisions are evaluated on the level of individuals rather than groups) and counter-factual fairness (e.g. does the decision change if an individual's gender is changed from male to female).
+    For example, there is the concept of individual fairness (where decisions are evaluated on the level of individuals rather than groups), counter-factual fairness (e.g. does the decision change if an individual's gender is changed from male to female), and many others.
-    See :ref:`types_of_harms` for more information; we would welcome contributions which enabled Fairlearn to help address some of these other harms.
+    We would welcome contributions which enabled Fairlearn to help address some of these other harms.
-    Beyond these, there are also fairness concepts which are note amenable to mathematical (and hence algorithmic) expression - justice, due process and righting historic iniquities for example.
+    Beyond these, there are also fairness concepts which are not amenable to mathematical (and hence algorithmic) expression - justice, due process and righting historic iniquities for example.